Secure Card PaymentsSecure card payments

 Terms and conditions

-Black Friday save up to 15% offer discount applies to long and short haul tours.
-15% applies to all departure dates of specific tours only.
-This Black Friday offer applies to new bookings only booked between the 12th November and 9th December 2024, and cannot be applied retrospectively to bookings already confirmed.
-All other tours (including Andre Rieu tours) not in the 15% discount are 10% off.
-This offer does not apply to holidays with late availability pricing, and excludes other location tours, and Festive tours.
+The Save up to 15% offer discount applies to selected wish-list tours.
+This offer applies only to new bookings made between 23th December 2024 and 13th March 2025 inclusive, and cannot be retrospectively applied to bookings already confirmed.
+This offer does not apply to holidays with late availability pricing, and excludes other location tours not on the wish-list offer, such as Ocean Cruise, River Cruise, Lapland, Andre Rieu and Wimbledon.
 This offer does not apply to child prices/child pricing.
-This offer cannot be combined or used in conjunction with any other discount, promotion or concession.
+This offer cannot be combined or used in conjunction with any other discount, promotion, or concession.
 When booking a holiday as described above, prices shown will automatically have the discount applied.
 The discount applies to your final holiday price (excluding holiday insurance) at the time of booking.
 This offer is subject to availability and may be withdrawn at any time.
 Newmarket Holidays reserves the right to cancel, change or amend any tour.
-Holidays booked with Newmarket Holidays, are financially protected in accordance with ABTA, ATOL & ABTOT regulations.
+Holidays booked with Newmarket Holidays are financially protected in accordance with ABTA, ATOL & ABTOT regulations.
 Newmarket Holidays Limited is a company registered in England and Wales.
-Registered number: 02238316.
+Registered number: 02238316

 Holiday code